Ivan1781/multiVersionChecking/README.md

 4) The template describes the general structure of the test case and uses the following steps:
 - A project is opened in IntelliJ IDEA of a particular version.
 - Then an appropriate package, such as level 8, is opened to test the identification of the language level of a particular version.
 - The sequence of checks can be any: first you specify the configuration of the language in the child pom, do not specify in the parent.
 Then the java languae level is specified in a parent pom, but not in child pom.
-The version of the language is specified by 1 less than the one checked in each case.
+The version of the language is specified by 1 less than the one checked in each case (in this case it would be 8-1=7).
 Then check the default state by removing the language version from child and parent poms.
 - In each case, check if IntelliJ IDEA correctly prompts you to switch the language version  by showing a tooltip window or sets it correctly in the settings.